 Serving Ideas

-- French Onion Pot Roast - for a simple, yet wonderfully flavorful beef option.
+- French Onion Pot Roast — rich, comforting, and perfect for spooning potatoes alongside.

-- Roasted Prime Rib - my no-fail recipe for the holidays thats so good!
+- Roasted Prime Rib — your no-fail holiday showstopper.

-- Roasted Cornish Hens - juicy, wonderful, and a little more elevated than the weekly chicken.
+- Roasted Cornish Hens — a little fancy, a lot delicious.

-Freeze leftovers in an airtight container for up to 3 months.
-Thaw before reheating for best result.
+- Freeze: Freeze leftovers (or the whole casserole unbaked) in an airtight container for up to 3 months.
+Thaw overnight in the fridge before reheating for the smoothest, creamiest texture.

 Do I need to use russet potatoes for this recipe?